elan-ev/StudIPAndroidApp/README.md

 ===================

-This is a fork of the Stud.IP Android App by University Oldenburg. [uol-studip/StudIPAndroidApp][1] We are trying to refactor it with modern libs and newer Android Features, but also with backward compatibility with 2.3.3.
+This is a fork of the Stud.IP Android App by University Oldenburg. [uol-studip/StudIPAndroidApp][1] We are trying to refactor it with modern libs, new features and backward compatibility down to 2.3.3.

 This app is using the studip-rest.ip Rest-API Plugin. [studip/studip-rest.ip][2]